Bisphenol A: Health effects and regulation

-Public health agencies in the EU, US, Canada, Australia and Japan as well as the WHO have all reviewed the health risks of BPA, and found normal exposure to be below the level currently associated with risk.
-Regardless, due to the scientific uncertainty, many jurisdictions have taken steps to reduce exposure on a precautionary basis.
-In particular, infants are considered to be at greater risk, leading to bans on the use of BPA in baby bottles and related products by the US, Canada, and EU amongst others.
-Bottle producers have largely switched from polycarbonate to polypropylene and there is some evidence that BPA exposure in infants has decreased as a result of this.
-The European Chemicals Agency has added BPA to the Candidate List of substances of very high concern (SVHC), which would make it easier to restrict or ban its use in future.
+In the 2010s public health agencies in the EU, US, Canada, Australia and Japan as well as the WHO all reviewed the health risks of BPA, and found normal exposure to be below the level currently associated with risk.
+Regardless, due to the scientific uncertainty, many jurisdictions continued to take steps to reduce exposure on a precautionary basis.
+In particular, infants were considered to be at greater risk, leading to bans on the use of BPA in baby bottles and related products by the US, Canada, and EU amongst others.
+Bottle producers largely switched from polycarbonate to polypropylene and there is some evidence that BPA exposure in infants has decreased as a result of this.
+The European Food Safety Authority completed a re-evaluation into the risks of BPA in 2023, concluding that its tolerable daily intake should be greatly reduced.
+This led the European Union to ban BPA in all the food contact materials, including plastic and coated packaging, in December of 2024.
+The ban will come into force after an implementation period of up to three years.

-BPA exhibits very low acute toxicity as indicated by its LD50 of 4 g/kg (mouse).
+BPA exhibits very low acute toxicity (i.e. from a single large dose) as indicated by its LD50 of 4 g/kg (mouse).
 Reports indicate that it is a minor skin irritant as well, although less so than phenol.

 Pharmacology

 BPA has been found to interact with a diverse range of hormone receptors, in both humans and animals.
 It binds to both of the nuclear estrogen receptors (ERs), ERα and ERβ.
-BPA can both mimic the action of estrogen and antagonise estrogen, indicating that it is a selective estrogen receptor modulator (SERM) or partial agonist of the ER.
-Although it is 1000- to 2000-fold less potent than estradiol, the major female sex hormone in humans.
+BPA is a selective estrogen receptor modulator (SERM), or partial agonist of the ER, so it can serve as both an estrogen agonist and antagonist.
+However, it is 1000- to 2000-fold less potent than estradiol, the major female sex hormone in humans.
 At high concentrations, BPA also binds to and acts as an antagonist of the androgen receptor (AR).
 In addition to receptor binding, the compound has been found to affect Leydig cell steroidogenesis, including affecting 17α-hydroxylase/17,20 lyase and aromatase expression and interfering with LH receptor-ligand binding.

 Bisphenol A's interacts with the estrogen-related receptor γ (ERR-γ).
 This orphan receptor (endogenous ligand unknown) behaves as a constitutive activator of transcription.
 BPA seems to bind strongly to ERR-γ (dissociation constant = 5.5 nM), but only weakly to the ER.
 BPA binding to ERR-γ preserves its basal constitutive activity.
 It can also protect it from deactivation from the SERM 4-hydroxytamoxifen (afimoxifene).
 This may be the mechanism by which BPA acts as a xenoestrogen.
 Different expression of ERR-γ in different parts of the body may account for variations in bisphenol A effects.
 BPA has also been found to act as an agonist of the GPER (GPR30).